Attentive to the Sacred,

 We give thanks for their insight, wisdom and caring.

-We accept the invitation in the ULURU statement from the HEART to walk with Aboriginal and Torres Strait Islanders in a movement of the Australian people for a better future.
+We accept the invitation in the ULURU Statement from the HEART to walk with Aboriginal and Torres Strait Islanders in a movement of the Australian people for a better future.